DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 * ensure the system allows users to do what they need to do as simply as possible
 * regularly test for usability with users of the system
 * ensure all parts of the system are consistent for the user
-* develop the system to work with a range of devices, e.g. can be used on a social workers mobile device whilst on a visit
+* develop the system to work with a range of devices, e.g.  it can be used on a social worker's mobile device whilst on a visit

 ##Available guidance